Core Location: Ground

 To get ready, we start making a set list (a song list).
 These are songs that we want to learn and possibly jam with a band.
 The list can contain covers and/or originals.

 A good practice is to "run the set"; maybe once a week.
-As students, this means that we have gathered all of the audio (mp3, CD, etc.) into a playlist, and turn it on and play through all of the songs against the recordings.
+As students, this means that we have gathered all of the audio (mp3, CD, etc.) into a playlist, and then we turn it on and play through all of the songs with the recordings.
 This lets us know how "rehearsal" or "performance" ready we are.

 Long term, this weekly "jam" can continue to manifest as playing to audio or as a soloist, or it can evolve into jamming with friends, or a band (this is also the typical cultural/social sequence...alone, with others, for others).
 Starting this process now helps it develop, from the start.
 It is one framework that is a given.
 It helps us see the evolution of our practice and gives us benchmarks to gain metrical insight.
 It may also show us which part of the process is most interesting to us.